-DAI to Lead COAST Program to Improve Coastal Communities’ Climate Resilience
+DAI to Lead COAST Program to Improve Coastal Communities’ Resilience

 November 26, 2024

-DAI is delighted to partner with the U.K. Foreign, Commonwealth & Development Office on the Climate and Ocean Adaptation and Sustainable Transition (COAST) program to assist coastal communities to build resilience to climate change.
+DAI is delighted to partner with the U.K. Foreign, Commonwealth & Development Office on the Climate and Ocean Adaptation and Sustainable Transition (COAST) program to assist coastal communities to build resilience to changes in climate.
 The five-year program, which consists of several components, will focus on protecting and restoring coastal habitats, improving small-scale fisheries, scaling climate-smart aquaculture, and strengthening coastal planning and governance.

 joel-vodell-BSlEq_yMQIE-unsplash.jpg